kairos-io/kairos/docs/content/quickstart/_index.md

 # Quickstart

-Provisioning of c3OS into baremetal, edge, embedded devices, and cloud.
+Provisioning of Kairos into baremetal, edge, embedded devices, and cloud.